Family of comedian killed in Tracy Morgan crash, Wal-Mart settle

-The family of a comedian killed in an auto accident that seriously injured comedian Tracy Morgan has reached a settlement with Wal-Mart Stores Inc, the family's attorney said on Wednesday.
+Jan 21 The family of a comedian killed in an auto accident that seriously injured comedian Tracy Morgan has reached a financial settlement with Wal-Mart Stores Inc, the family's attorney said on Wednesday.

 The out-of-court settlement is the first legal resolution from the New Jersey big-rig crash that killed comedian James McNair and seriously injured Morgan on June 7 last year.